16 Top-Rated Attractions & Things to Do in Big Sur, CA

 2. Bixby Bridge

-An iconic symbol of the Big Sur coastline, the Bixby Bridge is photographed by tourists from across the world.
+The Bixby Bridge is an iconic symbol of the Big Sur coastline and photographed by tourists from across the world.
 Also known as the Bixby Canyon Bridge, this modern marvel of engineering was completed in 1932 and remarkably stands 260 feet above Bixby Creek.

-Parking can be tight to check out the bridge and pose for a picture, but numerous pulloffs and parking areas line the north side of the bridge.
-Multiple viewpoints of the bridge can also be accessed, providing plenty of angles for the thousands of cameras pointed at the bridge every weekend.
+Parking is tight to check out the bridge and pose for a picture, but numerous pull-offs and parking areas line the north side of the bridge.
+Multiple viewpoints of the bridge are accessible, providing plenty of angles for the thousands of cameras pointed at the bridge every weekend.
 Visitors need to exercise caution when stepping out of their vehicle along this busy portion of the Big Sur coastline.

 3. Julia Pfeiffer Burns State Park